 If the Ferguson Effect is real, all these things fall under its shadow.
 So does the strange case of Jason Stockley, a St. Louis police officer who shot and killed a man almost three years before Mike Brown’s death.

 On December 20, 2011, Stockley and another officer confronted a drug suspect outside a restaurant.
 According to Stockley, Anthony Lamar Smith struck him with a silver Buick and pointed a gun at him before driving away.
 The officers chased Smith along wet roads until Smith crashed the Buick.
 Stockley approached the vehicle and shot Smith in the chest.
 The St. Louis Metropolitan Police Department reviewed the case.
 So did the St. Louis Circuit Attorney’s Office, the local US Attorneys office and the FBI.
-Stockley was eventually fired for violating department policies, and the city settled a wrongful-death suit with Smith’s family for $900,000, but state and federal authorities declined to seek criminal charges.
+Stockley eventually left the department, and the city settled a wrongful-death suit with Smith's family for $900,000, but state and federal authorities declined to seek criminal charges.
 The case made a few headlines in the St. Louis Post-Dispatch and then faded from public view.

 After Brown’s death and the Ferguson unrest, certain unidentified sources approached a local civil rights activist named Anthony Shahid and suggested he examine the Stockley case.
 Shahid says they were police officers who believed a crime had been covered up.
 In January 2016, Shahid filed a wide-ranging request under the Missouri Sunshine Law for records pertaining to Stockley and the homicide investigation.
 He did not get the records.
 But about four months later, citing newly discovered evidence, Circuit Attorney Jennifer Joyce charged Stockley with first-degree murder.
 The complaint said that during the chase, Stockley said he was “going to kill this motherf---er.”
 It said the gun found in Smith’s car had only Stockley’s DNA on it.
 Stockley has pleaded not guilty.
 His trial began July 31.